pdlinh307/topccs/README.md

 # Administrator's guide
 A step by step guide for system administrators or anyone else who might deploy this project.

+If you are CRM developer, please read [this document](docs/apispec.md).

 ## Requirements
 * *CentOS 7*
 * *MySQL 5.7 or later*